amw514/programming-22/data/index.md

 ## Lectures

 There are no more lectures left this year.
-The next lectures are given in Fall 2023.
+The next lectures will be available in Fall 2023.

 Note, that there are no lectures for parts 13 and 14.